affan880/TaskBox/src/lib/file-manager/README.md

-# File Management in TaskBox
+# File Management in Plexar

-This directory contains utilities for file operations in the TaskBox app, including downloading, uploading, and managing files.
+This directory contains utilities for file operations in the Plexar app, including downloading, uploading, and managing files.

 ## Components